Attorney David I. Fuchs

 Big rigs rely on many different components, parts, and pieces of equipment to function safely and properly.
 The breakdown of just one piece of equipment could cause a fatal trucking accident.
 Tire blowouts, brake failure, rollovers, and lost loads are all common truck accident types that can stem from equipment failures or defects.

 Although you may not have any power over how well a trucking company maintains its fleet vehicles, you can avoid these accidents by keeping your distance.
 Always keep enough room between yourself and a commercial truck to brake or maneuver away in the event of an equipment malfunction.
 The trucking company or part manufacturer may be liable for these types of accidents.

 Never drive too close behind a commercial truck’s trailer.
 Open flat-bed trucks carrying cargo such as logs can be extremely dangerous for following passenger vehicles.
 A lost load is a possibility if the cargo loaders did a poor job of securing the cargo to the bed of the truck.
 Closed-bed trucks may also lose their loads due to improper loading and overweight trucks.

 The best way to avoid these accidents is to stay at least 30 feet back from the rear of the 18-wheeler.
 Pass the big rig as soon as you safely can.
 Keeping your distance is a great overall safety tip when driving near a commercial vehicle.
 Staying as far away as possible from big rigs can help you prevent underride accidents, rear-end collisions, side impact collisions, and more.
-If you were injured in an accident, contact an injury lawyer from the Law Offices of David I. Fuchs as soon as possible.
+If you were injured in an accident, contact an injury lawyer from David I. Fuchs, Injury & Accident Lawyer, P.A. as soon as possible.